 There are, of course, quieter and cheaper options, mainly on smaller villages and beaches.
-Some value for money restaurants in Mykonos include "Lefteris" and "Balothies" in Ornos, the taverna of Nikolas in Agia Anna, the small taverns in Fokos and Lia, as well as the taverna of Mathios in the new port.
+Some value-for-money restaurants in Mykonos include "Lefteris" and "Balothies" in Ornos, the taverna of Nikolas in Agia Anna, the small tavernes in Fokos and Lia, as well as the taverna of Mathios in the new port.

 The traditional cuisine of Mykonos is delicious and we suggest trying different tastes during your stay on the island.
-Some of the top food recommendations for Mykonos are:
+Some of our top food recommendations for Mykonos are:

 - Kopanisti cheese

 - Local mushrooms (try them in the pan)

 - Houhoulioi (or Houhoulianoi), a recipe with sea snails and pilaf

 - Mykonean pies, such as onion pie or honey pie

 - Mykonean rafiolia (sweets with honey and cheese)